dzsquared/sqlops-firstresponderkit/README.md

-# SQL Operations Studio - First Responder Kit Extension
+# Azure Data Studio - First Responder Kit Extension

 This extension provides immediate access to the current First Responder Kit scripts and introductory execution suggestions.
 (All credit due to http://firstresponderkit.org/)